Ethnoichthyology

-Ethnoichthyology is an area in anthropology that examines human knowledge of fish, the uses of fish, and importance of fish in different human societies.
-It draws on knowledge from many different areas including ichthyology, economics, oceanography, and marine botany.
+Ethnoichthyology is a multidisciplinary field of study that examines human knowledge of fish, the uses of fish, and importance of fish in different human societies.
+It draws on knowledge from many different areas including anthropology, ichthyology, economics, oceanography, and marine botany.

 This area of study seeks to understand the details of the interactions of humans with fish, including both cognitive and behavioural aspects.
 A knowledge of fish and their life strategies is extremely important to fishermen.
 In order to conserve fish species, it is also important to be aware of other cultures' knowledge of fish.
 Ignorance of the effects of human activity on fish populations may endanger fish species.
 Knowledge of fish can be gained through experience, scientific research, or information passed down through generations.
 Some factors that affect the amount of knowledge acquired include the value and abundance of the various types of fish, their usefulness in fisheries, and the amount of time one spends observing the fishes' life history patterns.

 Etymology

-The term was first used in the scientific literature by W.T.
-Morrill.
-He justified the origin and use of this term by stating that it arose from the model of "ethnobotany".
+An early use of the term was in a 1967 paper by Warren T. Morrill on the folk knowledge of the french-speaking fishermen (known locally as Cha-Cha) living in Carenage (Frenchtown), Saint Thomas, U.S. Virgin Islands.
+While other early examples of research in folk knowledge of nature had found good correspondence with scientific knowledge, this was not expected regarding fishermen's knowledge of fish given that they only observed specimens that they caught.
+Such specimens were thought to provide accurate information on taxonomy, but limited knowledge of their natural behavior and ecology.
+Instead, ethnoichthyological research found limited correspondence between Cha-Cha and scientific naming of fish.
+However, the behavior of fish, including such details as sensory capabilities, were known to the Cha-Cha based upon such knowledge being useful in selection the best methods for finding and catching each species.
+The use of this term arose from the prior usage of ethnobiology and ethnozoology.